yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 {: .question}

 ## Advanced approach considering off-target sites
 In out last step, imagine we have a sample to examine, which was taken from virus infected human tissue.
-We want to be sure, that we are not amplifing any human genes with our viral gene material.
-How do we get to be sure, we don't build primers for human sequences instead of our viral genomes?
+We want to be sure, that we are not amplifing any other related enterovirus genome sequences with our polio gene material in our analysis.
+How do we get to be sure, we specificly build primers for our viral genome of interest?

 With VarVAMP, it is possible to insert a BLAST database as an off-target reference.
-We can use the NCBI tool makeblastdb to create a BLAST database of the human genome and use it as a reference.
-Now we can compare it with the sample and avoid designing primers for human genetic material.
+We can use the NCBI tool makeblastdb ({% cite Cock2015 %}) to create a BLAST database of other whole genomes of entereroviruses and use it as a reference.
+Now we can compare it with the MSA and avoid designing primers for possible similar genome regions of other organisms.
 An application example would be primer design for NGS to identify related viral genomes in a human sample.

 The following steps are:

+1. Upload the enterovirus genome data into Galaxy.

-1. Create a human genome database with ncbi makeblastdb.
+2. Create a enterovirus genome database with ncbi makeblastdb.

-2. Use the builded BLAST database with VarVAMP to check amplicon primer candidates against.
+3. Use the builded BLAST database with VarVAMP to check amplicon primer candidates against.

+> <hands-on-title>Get the whole genome sequences of enterovirus</hands-on-title>
+> 1. Get the genome sequence fasta files from
+>
+>    ```
+>
+>    ```
+>
+> 2. Upload it to Galaxy as a dataset of type `fasta`.
+>
+>    {% snippet faqs/galaxy/datasets_import_via_link.md format="fasta" %}
+>
+> 3. Rename the dataset (optional)
+>
+>    {% snippet faqs/galaxy/datasets_rename.md name="Enterovirus genome sequences" %}
+>
+{: .hands_on}

+Now that we got our data, we can start the analysis by providing the data to NCBI makeblastdb to create a database.
+This will give us the possibility to detect off-target hits with varVAMP.

 > <hands-on-title>BLAST human genome database and primer design of all Polio viruses (1-3)</hands-on-title>
 >
 > 1. {% tool [NCBI BLAST+ makeblastdb](toolshed.g2.bx.psu.edu/repos/devteam/ncbi_blast_plus/ncbi_makeblastdb/2.14.1+galaxy2) %} with the following parameters:
 >    - *"Molecule type of input"*: `nucleotide`
 >        - {% icon param-repeat %} **Select Input**
->            - *"Input is a"*: `Genome on Server`
+>            - *"Input is a"*: `Dataset in history`
->            - *"Installed genome"*: `Human Dec.
-2013 (GRCh38/hg38) (hg38)`
+>            - *"FASTA input"*: `Enterovirus genome sequences`
->    - *"Title for BLAST database"*: `Human Genome`
+>    - *"Title for BLAST database"*: `Enterovirus genome db`
 >
+> 3. Rename the dataset
+>
+>    {% snippet faqs/galaxy/datasets_rename.md name="Enterovirus genome db" %}
 > 2. {% tool [varVAMP](toolshed.g2.bx.psu.edu/repos/iuc/varvamp/varvamp/1.1.2+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Multiple alignment of viral sequences"*: the `Polio 1-3 alignment` uploaded before
 >    - *"What kind of primers would you like to design? (varvamp mode)"*: `Tiled primer scheme for whole-genome sequencing (tiled)`
 >        - *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"*: `Specify values of both`
 >        - *"Avoid amplicons with off-target primer products?"*: `Yes`
->           - *"BLAST database"*: the output of **NCBI makeblastdb** `Human Genome`
+>           - *"BLAST database"*: the output of **NCBI makeblastdb** `Enterovirus genome db`
 >           - *"Customize BLAST Settings?"*: `No, use VarVAMP default settings`
 >
->    > <comment-title>Time warning</comment-title>
->    >
->    > This step will take around 35-45 min.
-In this time you can answer already the first two questions or take a pause.
->    {: .comment}
->
 {: .hands_on}

-Now we have generated our primers for the different polio viruses and we can be sure that there are not related to the human genome which we used as a reference against.
+We have generated primers for the three polio viruses and we can be certain, that these are able to amplify amplicons, which are different to the provided viral genome sequences we used as a reference.

 Last but not least, we have some questions for you prepared: